ed-gomez/gromacs-pipeline/README.md

-# GROMACS Protein MD Simulation Guide
+# GROMACS Protein MD Simulation Script
 A bash script that will prepare a pdb file for a production MD run all in one script.

 ---